PMichnal/polex/README.md

 - `-h`, `--help`: Show the help message
 - `-a`, `--add`: Add a new language
 - `-d`, `--delete`: Delete a language and its associated files
+- `--conda`: Use Conda for Python environment creation
+- `--conda-packages`: Use Conda for managing Python packages
+- `-e`, `--editor`: Change default text editor

 ### Arguments